I1Asyl/Berliner/readme.md

 - Run a backend binary file(make sure port 8080 is not used by other apps).
 - Run a frontend binary file(make sure port 5173 is not used by ohter apps).

 Application should be running in port 5173 and you can access it by browser of your choice.
+You do not need to build a frontend and backend, running them will be enough for test purposes and building them will not give you results as there might be some problems because of the COR's without a server.